Bedford High School, Bedfordshire

-Bedford High School for Girls was a private school for pupils aged 7 to 18 in Bedford, England.
+Bedford High School for Girls was a private school for girls aged 7 to 18 in central Bedford, England.
 It was one of a number of schools run by the Harpur Trust.
-The school was located on its original site in Harpur ward, near the centre of Bedford, until its closure in 2012.
-In September 2010 the junior department of the school merged with the junior department of Dame Alice Harpur School.
-From September 2011 to September 2012 the senior schools also merged, the new school is known as Bedford Girls' School.
+Founded in 1882, the school was located on its original site in Bromham Road until it closed in 2012, following its merger with Dame Alice Harpur School to create Bedford Girls' School, which is situated on the former site of Dame Alice Harpur School in Cardington Road.

+Since 2012, the school buildings in Bromham Road have been occupied by Bedford Sixth Form.